 -Brittany from The Sweet Wanderlust

 The Cook Islands is a hidden gem emerging as a hot destination in Oceania for adventure and solitude lovers seeking a tropical backdrop.
 Due to its textbook paradise characteristics, visitors are lured to the islands for the opportunity to forget their worries and relax beachside, island hop, and enjoy the amazing adventure activities.
 The 15 atoll islands pepper the South Pacific like green jewels in turquoise and azure water protected by coral reefs.
 It’s not hard to find a place on the beach to relax for a few hours or find something more adventurous to spend time.
 The Cook Islands offer many activities that will allow you to live adventurously; from hiking to kayaking to driving your scooter around the island in one day.

 -Daina from Headed Anywhere

 Hobart, the capital city of Tasmania, used to have the reputation of being a sleepy old town.
 At least, that’s until the Museum of Old and New Art (MONA) opened in 2011.
 MONA brought Hobart back to life, and since then the number of annual visitors to the city has increased dramatically.
 Visitors now come to enjoy not only MONA but Hobart’s waterfront and harbor-side bars, bustling restaurants, and quirky cafes.
 On Saturday mornings, Salamanca Place comes alive with the famous Salamanca market.
 This market, the largest in Tasmania, has three hundred stalls selling handmade Tasmanian crafts, local delicacies and everything else in between.
 Plus, from Hobart, you are never too far away from plenty of other popular Tasmanian attractions.
 Mt Wellington, Bruny Island, the Huon Valley and the Tasman Peninsula are all just a short drive away.
-With so much to see and do, Tasmania is quickly becoming one of the most exciting places to visit in Australia.
+With so much to see and do, Tasmania is quickly becoming one of the best places to visit in Australia.

 -Cindy from Free Two Roam